VincentVandalon/ModularLatexThesis/README.md

 with the least amount of manual effort.
 This project started since I needed an efficient way to compile my PhD thesis, while makelatex did not seem to offer the freedom I needed.

+Note that this supports parallel compilation for the sub-documents, so run make -j all to save a lot of time!